-I should start this post with a big fat disclosure: I’ve never been to Tucson (or Sonora, Mexico for that matter) and never had an official Sonoran hot dog there so it’s with great humility that I even attempt to recreate it.
+I should start this post with a big fat disclosure: I’ve never been to Tucson (or Sonora, Mexico for that matter) and never had an official Sonoran Hot Dog.
+So, it’s with great humility that I even attempt to recreate it.

-But, I do have a good friend who goes there frequently and we made these a few times last year.
+But, I do have a good friend who goes there frequently and we made these Sonoran Hot Dogs a few times last year.
 He confirmed that they were close enough!
 Plus, it turns out, as with many grilled meat items, you can kind of make it your own and it’ll probably be delicious.

 There are many variations of the Sonoran dog out there, so this is my take on it.
 It seems like one thing that is consistent on these dogs, and in my opinion is the most interesting piece, is the combo of bacon-wrapped hot dog, beans, and spicy salsa.
 There’s something working there, people, and it’s delicious.